 Scholarships may be an important resource in your search for assistance in paying for your education.
 Set aside time early in your college research to investigate and apply for other sources of financial assistance such as community, professional or fraternal organizations, employer and veterans benefits, and scholarship searches online.

 A separate application is generally required for each scholarship for which you wish to apply.
-Check out these scholarship links.
+Check out the links on the Scolarship page.

 Grants are based on financial need and do not have to be repaid.
 There is no merit requirement, except that students must maintain good academic standing according to the college’s policy.
 All the grants below are based on the FAFSA application.